dxing97/libdiscord-0.2/README.md

     - import data from ld_configdata
     - check validity of the bot token here
         - intialize some rate limit parameters as well
+    - initialize the HTTP send queue
-    - initialize the HTTP and websocket send queues
+    - initialize the websocket send queue
     - if bot token is invalid, kill the bot (~~maybe ask the user to input a new token?~~ notify the user that the bot token is invalid)
     - if _ANYTHING_ is bad/invalid/not what we expected, kill the bot (with appropriate error message)